montagejs/collections/README.md

     change
 -   `handleEvent`
 -   function

+To use array content observers, `require("collections/observable-array")`.
+This will install the necessary methods on the `Array` prototype.
+The performance of arrays in general will not be affected&mdash;only observed arrays will require more time to execute changes.

 Listen for ranged content changes on arrays.
 The location of the change is where the given arrays of content are removed and added.
 For